nanobox-io/nanobox-api-client/README.md

 ### Optional Parameters

-The Pagoda Box API has many actions with optional parameters.
+The Nanobox API has many actions with optional parameters.
 For example, when creating an app, you can either specify a name, or allow the API to select one for you.